Skip to main content?

 Atelier d’Architecture Autogérée

-Founded in 2001 by Franco-Romanian architects Constantin Petcouand and Doina Petrescu, AAA stages creative urban interventions that involve neighborhood residents in re-imagining unused, derelict spaces; for example, establishing a community hub in a pass-through between buildings or planting a self-sufficient vegetable garden in a space between high rises that was formerly treated as a place to throw refuse.
-AAA acts as the creative instigator; empowering communities to carry out and sustain their own urban regeneration ideas.
+Founded in 2001 by Franco-Romanian architects Constantin Petcouand and Doina Petrescu, AAA stages creative urban interventions that involve neighborhood residents in re-imagining unused, derelict spaces; for example, establishing a community hub in a pass-through between buildings or planting a self-sufficient vegetable garden in an area between high rises formerly used as a place to throw refuse.
+AAA acts as a platform for collaborative research and action on the city and much of their work is carried out with other specialists, artists, researchers, and institutional partners such as universities, arts organizations, and NGOs, as well as the eventual users of their spaces.
+Whilst the founding members of aaa remain, the practice operates as a collaborative network that forms around each project.

 Taking their findings further, AAA developed R-Urban, a prototype for sustainable city life on the outskirts of Paris.
-In the working-class suburb of Colombes, the team is creating a living laboratory for the local residents to produce their own food supply and recycle waste, closing the local loops of consumption and production.
-The multi-year plan includes ecological construction, urban agriculture, a recycling program, and cooperative housing.
+In the working-class suburb of Colombes, the team created a living laboratory for the local residents to produce their own food supply and recycle waste, closing the local loops of consumption and production.
+The multi-year plan included ecological construction, urban agriculture, a recycling program, and cooperative housing.

 We had a chance to speak with Doina about her philosophy, of both work and teaching, on Social Design Insights.
-Join co-hosts Eric Cesal and Karen Kubey as they explore new directions in the teaching of design.
+Join co-hosts Eric Cesal and Karen Kubey as they explore new directions in design teaching.

 And don’t forget to check out Doina’s recommendations for further study!